Karim-Bouanane/GPS-GSM-Vehicle-Tracker/README.md

 For the development of the web plateform, I used the following languages and technologies : Javascript, NodeJS, HTML, CSS, Leaflet.

-The server processes the post request received by the tracking system, it retrieves position and battery level then store it in the local database which is controled by the NeDB API.
+The server processes the post request received by the tracking system, it retrieves the position and battery level then stores it in the local database which is controled by the NeDB API.
 The data is requested periodically through the user web page using HTTP protocol, then the data is returned in JSON format and mapped into Leaflet map.

 The following image clearly shows the web architecture :